Coordinated Vulnerability Disclosure Policy

 Reports may be submitted anonymously.
 Otherwise, you should submit:

-- Contact information, including name(s), organization name (if applicable), email address and phone number, so that we can follow up with you.
-We ask for contact information only to consult our team when addressing your submission.
-We never share your contact information outside of the company.
+• Contact information, including name(s), email address, and phone number, so that we can follow up with you.
+We ask for contact information only so that our team can consult with you, if needed, when addressing your submission.

-- Technical description of the concern or vulnerability, including:
+• Technical description of the concern or potential vulnerability, including:

 - When, where and how it was discovered